Non-venomous Snakes of Florida

 This snake is known to inter-breed with the Eastern Kingsnake (Lampropeltis getula) in the northern parts of its range resulting in offspring with a resemblance to either parent or a combination of the two.

-Preferred diet is other reptiles and their eggs, also birds, bird eggs, small mammals, lizards and other snakes including its own kind and being immune from their venom, venomous species of snakes as well.
+Preferred diet is other reptiles and their eggs, also birds, bird eggs, small mammals, lizards and other snakes including its own kind and because the Kingsnake is immune to venom, any venomous snakes as well.

 Scarlet Kingsnake - Lampropeltis elapsoides